FNF-CNE-Devs/CodenameEngine/FEATURES.md

         - Characters are located in `data/weeks/characters`.
         - Weeks are located in `data/weeks/weeks/`
         - If you need to rearrange the weeks in-game, you can use the `data/weeks/weeks.txt` file.
+	- Editors for Charts and Characters (Stage coming soon)
+		- Undos/Redos supported
+		- Warning on closing unsaved work
+		- Clean UI (for ocd freaks)
+		- Mature Chart editor (Character editor rework soon)
+		- Features not found in other editors!
     - Every single state & substate can be modified via HScript (`data/states/StateName.hx`)
 - **Instances launched via `lime test windows` will automatically use assets from source.**
 </details>